niumlaque/local-dns-forwarder/README.md

 [general]
 # Path to the allowlist file containing allowed FQDNs, one per line (Option)
 allowlist = "allowlist.txt"
+# Path to the denylist file containing FQDNs to deny, one per line (Option)
+denylist = "denylist.txt"
 # Log level: options are "trace", "debug", "info", "warn", "error" (Option)
 loglevel = "info"
 # Directory where log files will be stored (Option)
 log_dir = "/path/to/log/directory"
+# Indicates whether to log allowed FQDNs (Option)
+output_allowed_log = false
+# Indicates whether to log FQDNs that are not checked (Option)
+output_nochecked_log = false

 [server]
 # The address the application will bind to